Internship Opportunities 2013-2014

 Arab Festival Planning Intern (8-20 hours/week)

 In 2012, we hosted Olympia’s first Arab Festival—Shuruq.
-We are now beginning to plan the next festival, scheduled during the autumn of 2014.
+We are now beginning to plan the next festival, scheduled for October 2014!
 You can be a key organizer helping to find, schedule, and coordinate with performers (spoken word, singers, dancers, instrumentalists), speakers, educators, and vendors.
 You may also be able to help plan themes, decorations, children’s activities, and fundraise through smaller events, campaigns, co-sponsorships, and grant writing.
 This intern may also plan for outreach efforts and coordinate with local media.
 This intern will work with the Program/Projects Committee, staff, and the festival planning committee.
 Preference will be given to interns who can commit to more than one academic quarter, and those who have event coordinating experience.

 Fund-Raising Development Intern (6-16 hours/week)